Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Customer-specific discount](../../Assets/Screenshots/POS/Management/GlobalSettings/CustomerSpecificDiscount.png "[Customer-specific discount]")

 This setting allows you to define discounts that are valid for specific customers.
 You can use it as a global or a store-related setting.
 A customer-specific discount is automatically added to the pay bill list when a customer, for whom a discount is defined in the customer's basic data, purchases an offer.
 The cashier can remove the discount manually from the pay bill list, if desired.
+For detailed information, see [Check the customer-specific discount](../Operation/04_CompletePurchase.md#check-the-customer-specific-discount).

-If you want to use this setting, you must add an attribute for the auto-discount to the RetailSuite customer or the RetailSuite supplier attribute set.
-This attribute is used to define the customer-specific discount in the customer/supplier data of the *Order Management* module.
+The following prerequisites must be met to use this feature:

+- You have added an attribute for the auto-discount to the attribute sets with which you define customer and supplier basic data.
+See the *RetailSuite customer* or the *RetailSuite supplier* attribute set for reference.
+This attribute is used to define the customer-specific discount in the customer/supplier basic data of the *Order Management* module.
-This attribute must be of the Floating point number or Integer data type.
+- This attribute must be of the Floating point number or Integer data type.
 For detailed information, see [Floating point number](../../DataHub/UserInterface/05_DataTypeList.md#floating-point-number) or [Integer](../../DataHub/UserInterface/05_DataTypeList.md#integer) in the *DataHub* documentation.
 <!---Links gehen auf DataHub2 und gehen daher nicht-->

+The following fields and features are available for this window:

+- [Save]
+    Click this button to save any changes.

+- *Discount attribute*
+    Click this drop-down list to select one of the following options:
+    - Auto-discount
+        The value of the selected attribute will be applied as discount to a receipt on selection of the customer.

 ## Currencies

 In this section, you define all settings concerning the currencies in your POS system.

 ### Available currencies